SAP/open-ux-odata/README.md

 ## Licensing

-Copyright (2021) SAP SE and `open-ux-tools` contributors.
+Copyright (2021) SAP SE and `open-ux-odata` contributors.
 Please see our [LICENSE](./LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/open-ux-odata).